Boots Charitable Trust

 Nominations are reviewed quarterly by a board of Trustees.

-The Q2 application window will open to projects supporting the community of Nottinghamshire on Friday 21 November 2025 and close midday on Friday 19 December 2025.
-The Trustee board meeting will take place in February 2025.
+The Q3 application window will open to projects supporting the community of Nottinghamshire on Friday 20 February 2026 and close midday on Friday 6 March 2026.
+The Trustee board meeting will take place in April 2026.

 Who are our Trustees?